Great Lakes Scrip Center

 There are three major financial transactions for which you can design a unique control form.
 All the forms should have a place for treasurer approval, date, budget category, and a place to check off that the transaction has been logged.
 The rest of the information varies based on the type of transaction.

 Reimbursement Request.
 Include the requesters name, phone number, and address if you plan to mail the check.
 Add a place for a second officer approval, the check number, the check date, the amount, and reason for reimbursement.
-Remind the volunteer to attach the receipt to the form.
+Remind the volunteer to include the receipts with this form.

-Cash Receipt.
+Cash Receipt Deposit Form.
 After a money-generating event, your volunteers use a cash receipt form to record the money collected.
 The form should have a tally area by bill and coin denomination, along with a place to record checks and the check total.
-You can staple the banks deposit ticket to the control form after the money is deposited.
+You can staple the bank deposit ticket to the control form after the money is deposited.
+(Plus members: Download a deposit form template from the File Exchange.)

 3. Report Monthly